 Digital audio inputs

 It's hard to beat the convenience of wireless streaming when it comes to music listening.
-A number of integrated amplifiers now offer that capability in several different ways.
+A number of integrated amplifiers now offer that capability in several different ways:

 - A headphone jack provides a great way to enjoy your music without disturbing others.

-If you have plenty of open space or a large equipment rack at your disposal, then a classic, full-size amp might be the way to go.
+If you have plenty of open space or a large equipment rack, then a classic, full-size amp might be the way to go.
 These traditional components usually offer the greatest number of connections.

 Power: How much and what kind?

-So what determines how much amplifier power to get?
-Basically it comes down to your speakers' sensitivity (or ability to convert power into sound), the size of your listening room, and the volume levels you're likely to want.
+It comes down to your speakers' sensitivity (ability to convert power into sound), the size of your listening room, and the volume levels you're likely to want.

-Keep in mind that using 2 pairs of speakers simultaneously with an amplifier that has A and B speaker outputs changes the impedance numbers.
+Keep in mind that using two pairs of speakers simultaneously with an amplifier that has A and B speaker outputs changes the impedance.
 Always double check the owner's manual to make sure you are operating within the safe limits of the amp.

 Amplifier class and construction

-Much has been made of these class designations, and how they relate to sound quality.
-The distinctions are very technical, but our experience has shown that there are great-sounding amplifiers within all of these classes.
-Bottom line: try not to get too hung up on these designations.
+Much has been made of these class designations and how they relate to sound quality.
+The distinctions are very technical.
+Bottom line: there are great-sounding amplifiers within all of these classes.
+Try not to get too hung up on these designations.